-Halfwave’s innovative acoustic asset integrity inspection technology platform delivers GHG impact through avoided methane leakage from natural gas infrastructure and less Non Productive Time for offshore wind farms.
+Halfwave’s innovative acoustic asset integrity inspection technology platform delivers GHG impact by averting methane leakage from natural gas infrastructure and reducing the down-time of offshore wind farms.

 What attracted EV Private Equity to the company?

 EV Private Equity was attracted to Halfwave due to the innovative and partly disruptive nature of its proprietary technology and the fact that the core of the business could be characterized as a platform technology with an opportunity for it to be expanded upon.
 Halfwave provides accurate and reliable inspection data that allows customers to make informed choices to maintain the integrity of their critical assets.
 The main focus when EV invested was the unique technology application to inspect high pressure large pipelines transporting oil and gas.
 But we also saw and had clear ideas on how the superior acoustic inspection technology could be exploited and expanded upon in other market segments.